bachya/simplisafe-python/docs/usage.rst

     asyncio.run(main())

-The common practice is to store ``api.refresh_token`` somewhere (a filesystem, a database, etc.), retrieve it later when needed, and pass it to :meth:`async_from_refresh_token <simplipy.api.API.async_from_refresh_token>`.
-Be aware that refresh tokens can only be used once!

-After a new :meth:`API <simplipy.api.API>` object is created via :meth:`async_from_refresh_token <simplipy.api.API.async_from_refresh_token>`, it comes
+After a new :meth:`API <simplipy.api.API>` object is created via :meth:`API.async_from_refresh_token <simplipy.api.API.async_from_refresh_token>`, it
-with its own, new refresh token; this can be used to follow the same re-authentication process into perpetuity.
+comes with its own, new refresh token; this can be used to follow the same re-authentication process into perpetuity.

-Note that you do not need to worry about refreshing the access token within an :meth:`API <simplipy.api.API>` object's normal operations (if, for instance, you have an application that runs for longer than an access token's lifespan); that is handled for you transparently.
+Note that you do not need to worry about refreshing the access token within an :meth:`API <simplipy.api.API>` object's normal operations (if, for instance, you have an application that runs for longer than an access token's lifespan); if an :meth:`API <simplipy.api.API>` object encounters an error that indicates an expired access token, it will automatically attempt to use the refresh token it has.

+Remember three essential characteristics of refresh tokens:

+1. Refresh tokens can only be used once.
+2. SimpliSafe™ will invalidate active tokens if you change your password.
+3. Given the unofficial nature of the SimpliSafe™ API, we do not know how long refresh tokens are valid – we assume they'll last indefinitely, but that information may change.

+A VERY IMPORTANT NOTE ABOUT TOKENS
+**********************************

-**VERY IMPORTANT NOTE: It is vitally important that you do not let these tokens leave your control.** If exposed, savvy attackers could use them to view and alter your system's state. **You have been warned; proper usage of these properties is solely your responsibility.**
+**It is vitally important not to let these tokens leave your control.** If exposed, savvy attackers could use them to view and alter your system's state. **You have been warned; proper storage/usage of tokens is solely your responsibility.**